UW-Madison-DataScience/swc-unix-backup/README.md

-# Software Carpentry Back-up Unix environment
+# Software Carpentry Backup Unix environment

 This binder is is a back up for teaching Software Carpentry Unix shell, if someone has an install issue that can't be fixed.